amutake/actario/README.md

 Actor Verification Framework
 ============================

-This is a library to formalize and verify Actor systems on Coq.
+This is a framework to formalize and verify Actor systems on Coq.

 **There is a possibility to change the repository name**